-We've rounded up some great walking routes and trails, including loch view walks, city routes, woodland wanders, family-friendly gems and mountain hikes.
+We've rounded up some of the best winter walks, walking routes and trails, including loch view walks, city routes, woodland wanders, family-friendly gems and mountain hikes.
 Here are our top picks of winter walks in Scotland:

 1. Loch Morlich, Cairngorms National Park

 Loch Morlich, Cairngorms National Park, Highlands